oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 An output set thus consists of instances with different structures.
 This is the same situation as with a collection of an open type [OData-CSDL, sections "Open Entity Type"]($$$OData-CSDL$$$#OpenEntityType) and ["Open Complex Type"]($$$OData-CSDL$$$#OpenComplexType) and it is handled in the same way.

 If the first input set is a collection of entities from a given entity set, then so are all input sets and output sets in the transformation sequence.
 The `{select-list}` in the context URL [OData-Protocol, section "Context URL"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#ContextURL) MUST describe only properties that are present or annotated as absent (for example, if `Core.Permissions` is `None` [OData-Protocol, section "Requesting Individual Entities"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#RequestingIndividualEntities)) in all instances of the collection, after applying any `$select` and `$expand` system query options.
 The `{select-list}` SHOULD describe as many such properties as possible, even if the request involves a concatenation that leads to a non-homogeneous structure.
-If the server cannot determine any such properties, the `{select-list}` MUST consist of just the instance annotation `AnyStructure` defined in the `Core` vocabulary [OData-VocCore](#ODataVocCore).
+If the server cannot determine any such properties, the `{select-list}` MUST consist of just the instance annotation `AnyStructure` defined in the [`Core` vocabulary](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#AnyStructure).
 (See [example 75](#anystructure).)

 ### <a id="SamenessandOrder" href="#SamenessandOrder">3.1.2 Sameness and Order</a>